hicham4i/supabase-i18n-nextjs-ts-boilerplate/README.md

-# Supabase i18n Next.js TypeScript Boilerplate
+# Next.js TypeScript App Router Supabase i18n Boilerplate

 This project is a boilerplate for building applications with Next.js, Supabase, and TypeScript.
 It includes internationalization (i18n) support, light/dark theme and is set up with best practices to get you started quickly.